Chevyself/Starbox-Commands/README.md

 ### Registering commands

 1. Creating the Command Manager.
 Each `CommandManager` has its own options.
-That's why you should check the wiki.

 ```java
 CommandManager manager = new CommandManager(